zengenti/contensis-importer/packages/contensis-importer/README.md

 I need a simple job doing, the data we are loading is not particularly complicated and only involves one content type.
 For example updating existing content in one field with new data.

-Answer: use the `const importer = createImporter(...)` function, giving you a fully loaded importer back that can `importer.GetEntries(...)` and `importer.ImportEntries(...)` - keep your script simple and as short as possible so it remains manageable.
+Answer: use the `const importer = createImport(...)` function, giving you a fully loaded importer back that can `importer.GetEntries(...)` and `importer.ImportEntries(...)` - keep your script simple and as short as possible so it remains manageable.

 ### Importing content from other systems / data sources